takerum/vae/README.md

 I Implementated Variational Auto Encoder(VAE) with Chainer (unsupported on GPU)

-You can train example VAE on the ipython notebook:https://github.com/takerum/vae/blob/master/source/train_vae.ipynb
+You can train an example of VAE on the ipython notebook:https://github.com/takerum/vae/blob/master/source/train_vae.ipynb

 ##Required libraries:
 python 2.7, chainer 1.3.0